angular/angular/aio/content/guide/router-tutorial-toh.md

 These two routes navigate to the crisis center child components, `CrisisCenterHomeComponent` and `CrisisDetailComponent`, respectively.

-There are important differences in the way the router treats child routes.
+The way the router treats child routes has some important differences.

 The router displays the components of these routes in the `RouterOutlet` of the `CrisisCenterComponent`, not in the `RouterOutlet` of the `AppComponent` shell.